eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python.md

         )
 ```

-Every Datapoint provides a *.subscribe()* method that allows for providing a callback function which will be invoked on every datapoint update.
-Subscribed data is available in the respective *DataPointReply* object and need to be accessed via the reference to the subscribed datapoint.
+Every `DataPoint` provides a _.subscribe()_ method that allows for providing a callback function which will be invoked on every data point update.
+Subscribed data is available in the respective _DataPointReply_ object and need to be accessed via the reference to the subscribed data point.
 The returned object is of type `TypedDataPointResult` which holds the `value` of the data point
 and the `timestamp` at which the value was captured by the data broker.
 Therefore the `on_seat_position_changed` callback function needs to be implemented like this: